dareosK/brenda/README.md

 web app for curators' association B.R.E.N.D.A Paris built with:
-Ruby on Rails, PostgreSQL, vanillaJS
+Ruby on Rails, PostgreSQL, StimulusJS, Sass